moscajs/aedes-persistence/README.md

 <a name="outgoingEnqueueCombi"></a>
 ### instance.outgoingEnqueueCombi(subscriptions, packet, callback(err))

-Enqueue a potentially offline delivery. `subscription` is one of the objects returned by [`subscriptionsByTopic`](#subscriptionsByTopic).
+Enqueue a potentially offline delivery. `subscriptions` is the whole subscriptions objects returned by [`subscriptionsByTopic`](#subscriptionsByTopic).

 -------------------------------------------------------